GabyUSTC/lds-homepage/content/authors/zhengyiyang/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Zhengyi Yang (杨正一) is a 4th-year PhD student in LDS, under the supervision of Prof. Xiangnan He and Prof. Xiang Wang.
+Zhengyi Yang is a 4th-year PhD student in LDS, under the supervision of Prof. Xiangnan He and Prof. Xiang Wang.
 His research interests include recommender system and generative models.